krsandeep98/CS251-git/README.md

 Pyaasa movie review :
 A talented but indigent poet Vijay struggles for love and recognition in this selfish world.

-We have selected these two movies from the list provided to us.
+We have selected these three movies from the list provided to us.